An official website of the European Union. See all European Institutions

 Does the disinformation review represent an official EU position?

 The Review exposes latest disinformation narratives based on media reporting and therefore cannot be considered an official EU position.

 Does the team engage in counter-propaganda?

 No - the team's main task is to explain and promote the European Union's policies in the Eastern Neighbourhood.
-It also identifies and corrects disinformation.
+It also identifies and exposes disinformation.

 Does the Task Force target anti-EU opinions and "propagandists"?

 The Task Force does not target opinions and does not seek to "blacklist" anyone.
-It checks facts and identifies disinformation.
+It checks facts and identifies disinformation coming from Russian State, Russian language and Eastern Neighbourhood media.
 It focuses on the disinformation message, not the messenger.